Structural Shotcrete

 Limitations

-• Skilled nozzlemen required for quality
+• ACI-certified nozzlemen required for quality

-• Rebound waste varies with application
+• Rebound waste varies with orientation and mix

 • Dust and overspray require containment